-- 8.1 Grab samples must be collected in glass containers.
-Conventional sampling practices8 should be followed; however, the bottle must not be prerinsed with sample before collection. - 8.2 Sample Preservation - 8.2.1 Add mercuric chloride (See Section 7.8) to the sample bottle in amounts to produce a concentration of 10 mg/L. Add 1 mL of a 10 mg/mL solution of mercuric chloride in reagent water to the sample bottle at the sampling site or in the laboratory before shipping to the sampling site.
-A major disadvantage of mercuric chloride is that it is a highly toxic chemical; mercuric chloride must be handled with caution, and samples containing mercuric chloride must be disposed of properly. - 8.2.2 If residual chlorine is present, add 80 mg of sodium thiosulfate per liter of sample to the sample bottle prior to collecting the sample. - 8.2.3 After adding the sample to the bottle containing preservative(s), seal the sample bottle and shake vigorously for one minute. - 8.2.4 Samples must be iced or refrigerated at 4°C from the time of collection until extraction.
-Preservation study results indicate that most of the target analytes present in the samples are stable for seven days when stored under these conditions1.
-Preservation data for the analytes chlorthalonil, alpha-HCH, delta-HCH, gamma-HCH, cis-permethrin, trans-permethrin, and trifluralin are nondefinitive, and therefore if these are analytes of interest, it is recommended that the samples be analyzed immediately.
-Analyte stability may be affected by the matrix; therefore, the analyst should verify that the preservation technique is applicable to the samples under study. - 8.3 Extract Storage - 8.3.1 Sample extracts should be stored at 4°C away from light.
-A 14-day maximum extract storage time is recommended.
-However, analyte stability may be affected by the matrix; therefore, the analyst should verify appropriate extract holding times applicable to the samples under study.
+8.1 Grab samples must be collected in glass containers.
+Conventional sampling practices6 should be followed; however, the bottle must not be prerinsed with sample before collection.

+8.2 Sample Preservation and Storage

+- 8.2.1 Add mercuric chloride (See Section 7.8) to the sample bottle in amounts to produce a concentration of 10 mg/L. Add 1 mL of a solution containing 10 mg/mL of mercuric chloride in reagent water to the sample bottle at the sampling site or in the laboratory before shipping to the sampling site.
+A major disadvantage of mercuric chloride is that it is a highly toxic chemical; mercuric chloride must be handled with caution, and samples containing mercuric chloride must be disposed of properly. - 8.2.2 If residual chlorine is present, add 80 mg of sodium thiosulfate per liter of sample to the sample bottle prior to collecting the sample. - 8.2.3 After the sample is collected in a bottle containing preservative(s), seal the bottle and shake vigorously for one minute. - 8.2.4 The samples must be iced or refrigerated at 4°C away from light from the time of collection until extraction.
+Preservation study results indicated that most method analytes present in samples were stable for 14 days when stored under these conditions.1 The analytes disulfoton sulfoxide, diazinon, pronamide, and terbufos exhibited significant aqueous instability, and samples to be analyzed for these compounds must be extracted immediately.
+The analytes carboxin, EPTC, fluridone, metolachlor, napropamide, tebuthiuron, and terbacil exhibited recoveries of less than 60% after 14 days.
+Analyte stability may be affected by the matrix; therefore, the analyst should verify that the preservation technique is applicable to the samples under study. - 8.3 Extract Storage -- Extracts should be stored at 4°C away from light.
+Preservation study results indicate that most analytes are stable for 28 days; however, a 14-day maximum extract storage time is recommended.
+The analyst should verify appropriate extract holding times applicable to the samples under study.